GaohaoZhou-ops/QR-Steganography/README.md

 ## Step2.
 [Optional] Prepare a QR code
 this step is optional, if you wanna use yourself QR code, you can skip this step.

-[Note]: Carrier image must BIGER than QR code in pixel size;
+[Note]: Carrier image must BIGGER than QR code in pixel size;

 you can also use this command to generate a QR code, saved as 'my_qrcode.png'